FIND A STORE BY STATE

 Serious side effects, such as a severe allergic reaction are extremely rare

-- The vaccine doesn’t contain any live virus, os you can’t get the flu from being
+- The vaccine doesn’t contain any live virus, so you can’t get the flu from being

 vaccinated.